Statesview: History

 Statesview was built for early Knoxville surveyor Charles McClung, a son-in-law of Knoxville founder James White.
-McClung drew up the original 1791 plat of Knoxville, and surveyed what is now Kingston Pike during the same period.
-Construction on Statesview, then located in an isolated area west of Knoxville, began around 1804, and was completed in 1805.
+McClung drew up the original 1791 plat of Knoxville and surveyed what is now Kingston Pike during the same period.
+Construction on Statesview, then located in an isolated area west of Knoxville, began around 1804 and was completed in 1805.
 To build the house, McClung hired Thomas Hope, an English-born architect and house joiner who had previously built the Ramsey House in east Knox County.

 Following McClung's death in 1835, his heirs sold the house and estate to Frederick Heiskell.
 Heiskell had cofounded the Knoxville Register, the city's leading newspaper, in 1816.
-Prior to purchasing Statesview, however, he sold his interest in the paper and retired.
+Prior to purchasing Statesview, he sold his interest in the paper and retired.
 Heiskell renamed the estate "Fruit Hill."